-| Description | Abstract Concept
+| Description |

 A Bounded Aggregate is an Aggregate Entity Block which hides its internal structure to the outside world by means of formal Borders.
 The only way to access a Bounded Aggregate is through its formal Borders, which ensures the aggregate's internal consistency.
 The Borders of a Bounded Aggregate is determined by the Ordering Connections it can participate to.
 Within a Bounded Aggregate structure, Bounded Members can be linked together through Ordering Connectors.
 The nature of Ordering Connectors is given by their associated Ordering Connection.
-Examples: - Action Processes are bounded by their start and end events (see Behavioral Event).
+Examples: - Action Process Typees are bounded by their start and end events (see Behavioral Event).

 |---|---|---|---|